danielharrell/open-eyes-lect-2017-18/Open.md

 that the outside no longer distinguished one part of space from another, or places to move between in any direction;
-but rather distinguished the whole of space from a kind of center inside it, a place to look rather than move, in a single direction 'out'.
-It would then be from this center, *inside* the outside, that we could be *open* to the outside.
+but rather distinguished the whole of space from a kind of center inside it, a place to look rather than move, in a single direction 'out'. <!--Note: this direction 'out' arguably lacks any distance.--> It would then be from this center, *inside* the outside, that we could be *open* to the outside.
 And since this *is* a center, inside the outside, we would be *open* to the outside so far as we *encompassed* it, just like the center of a sphere, but no other point inside the sphere, might be said to encompass its surface.

 But this again gives a non-spatial sense, or call it a trans-spatial sense, to the word "outside", and our use of